 Some suggest flash settings for the flash on the Fuji x100t in manual

-Here are some fun ideas just to get you started with using manual flash on the Fuji x100t.
+Here are some fun ideas just to get you started with using manual flash on the Fujifilm x100t.
 These are just something to start with but definitely adjust the settings as you play around.
 You may prefer a slightly different style.

 - ISO [depends how bright but usually 200–400]

 - F16 [get as much in focus as you can.
-You can of course go lower if you like]
+You can, of course, go lower if you like]

 - shutter 1/250 [freeze as much as possible. drop down to 30 if you want some blur]